solid/notifications-panel/proposals/solid-webhook-notifications.md

 #### 10. Webhook Request (With token signed by the Pod Key)
-A request is made to the client server's registered webhook.
+A request is made to the subscribing server's registered webhook.

 ```http
 POST https://api.liqid.chat/webhook